vEnhance/1802/src/matrix.typ

 it's what happens if you generalize @pop3 to eight variables (or $n^2+n^2 = 2n^2$ variables for $n times n$ matrices).

+#digression[
   As an aside, this should explain why matrix multiplication is associative but not commutative:

   - Because #link("https://w.wiki/BAHh")[function composition is associative],
     so is matrix multiplication.
   - Because function composition is _not_ commutative in general, matrix multiplication isn't either.

-== Determinants
+]